4. Emergency response process

 Responding from normal service office facilities

-In many cases the district council services can and will respond to an incident from their normal offices.
+In many cases the council services can and will respond to an incident from their normal offices.
 They will be comfortable in (and familiar with) their normal working environment and will have ready access to their staff and the resources of the service.
 If only one service is involved in the response this may be an ideal solution but, once additional services and external agencies become involved, it may provide a fragmented solution.
-Overall co-ordination becomes difficult, liaison can be inhibited (particularly with external agencies represented in the local council offices), and the response to matters requiring action from more than one service can be delayed or obstructed.
+Overall co-ordination becomes difficult, liaison can be inhibited (particularly with external agencies represented in the local authority offices), and the response to matters requiring action from more than one service can be delayed or obstructed.

 Co-ordinating the response from a designated office